2018ik/2018ik.github.io/_wiki/church.markdown

 ## History

 The universal church was formed after Jesus passed through His human living and became the life-giving Spirit which was breathed and poured out upon the disciples.
-Afterwards throughout the book of Acts, the discipes continued to establish local churches in various cities as seen in Acts and the epistles.
+Afterwards throughout the book of Acts, the disciples continued to establish local churches in various cities as seen in Acts and the epistles.

 ## Universal